-NILGA has appointed seven Strategic Partners the work closely with the Association to help develop and inform practical and policy ideas for strengthening local government in Northern Ireland.
+NILGA has appointed eleven Strategic Partners the work closely with the Association to help develop and inform practical and policy ideas for strengthening local government in Northern Ireland.

 Head of Consultancy

 Established in 1998 as the new Assembly took shape, Stratagem connects organisations with politics and gets results.

 We take your issues and messages, apply our strategic, creative and political know-how, and provide you with the support you need to make meaningful impact.
 Whether it is pressing for legislative change, or increasing awareness of your priorities, we can build you a strategy which delivers.

 Our team of experts from the world of politics, law and communications makes us Northern Ireland’s leading public affairs consultancy.
 We work across sectors, from manufacturing to energy, arts to business, charity and health.
 We navigate the process of converting ideas to outcomes.
 We are members of the Association of Professional Political Consultants.Stratagem Website